-- Bikini / swim trunks, since there are plenty of waterfalls and water spaces along the trek which make for a relaxing cool-down after a hard day of trekking.
+- Bikini/swim trunks, since there are plenty of waterfalls and water spaces along the trek which makes for a relaxing cool-down after a hard day of trekking.

 - Bin liner or dry bag to keep all clothing and electronics dry.

-- Headlamp fort use at the camps.
-Electricity and lighting are turning off around 8-9pm.
+- Headlamp for use at the camps.
+Electricity and lighting are turning off around 8-9 pm.

 - Refillable water bottle.
-Each trekking group normally has their own water tank assigned at each camp.
+Each trekking group normally has its own water tank assigned at each camp.

 - Microfibre towel.
 You will want to shower every afternoon when arriving at camp and quick dry material is the best option, and microfiber also saves space.

 - Mini-sized or sachets of shampoo and shower gel.
 I had an anti-mosquito liquid that could be used as a hair, body and shower gel.
 I purchased a sachet of hair conditioner at the pharmacy in Santa Marta.

 - Toothbrush and small toothpaste tube (lucky for us we were near the end of a regular tube so was able to save space).